Zaid-Ajaj/Fable.CloudFlareWorkers/README.md

 Now `rollup` takes this `App.js` entry file and compiles it into a single file as `./dist/bundle.js` this is where your worker script lives.

-> As for the  `--name App` flag of rollup, it is used to give the IIFE a name inside the file and it required but it can be any name you want.
+> As for the  `--name App` flag of rollup, it is used to give the IIFE a name inside the file and it is required but it can be any name you want.

 ### Testing the worker live

-Copy the contents of the file `./dist/bundle.js`, then go to [https://cloudflareworkers.com](https://cloudflareworkers.com) and paste the code to the left, press `CTRL + S` or click the "Update" button to the code running where the page will show you "Home, sweet home":
+Copy the contents of the file `./dist/bundle.js`, then go to [https://cloudflareworkers.com](https://cloudflareworkers.com) and paste the code to the left, press `CTRL + S` or click the "Update" button to update the code running where the page will show you "Home, sweet home":

 ![](assets/home.png)